 Friday, Nov.
-17. Had a very pleasant ride, over a fine fruitful open Country to Fourthfargus, a Village that was reckoned only ten, but at a moderate

-2II

-Computation, thirty English Miles from Kilrush: But this is not the first Piece of Irish I have met with.- Their innocent Blunders often extort Smiles from one.
+17. Had a very pleasant ride [[Yesterday]], over a fine fruitful open Country to Fourthfargus, a Village that [[as]] was reckoned only ten, but at a moderate Computation, thirty English Miles from Kilrush: But this is not the first Piece of Irish I have met with.-Their innocent Blunders often extort Smiles from one.

 As I stopped to have my Horses shoe'd, I went into one of the poor Peoples Cabbins, as they call them; but it may as well be called a Stye, a Barn, or a Poultry Coop.
 It was about twenty Feet long, and twelve broad, the Walls built with Turf and Mud.
-In it, was a Man threshing Corn, two Swine feeding; Dogs, several Geese; a Man, his Wife. three two great Fire.-Georgia Children. and Hutts а are Palace to it.-Indeed, the People live very poorly а Part, walk barefoot with their Shoes in this some in their Hands to save them from wearing out, 0out of Necessity.
-And I observed many thers of their Feet to be much swell'd, and ready to gush out with Blood, through extremity of Cold.-LORD, Why is my Lot cast into a fairer Ground?
+In it, was a Man threshing Corn, two Swine feeding; two Dogs, several Geese; a Man, his Wife, three Children, and a great Fire.-Georgia Hutts are a Palace to it.-Indeed, the People live very poorly in this Part, some walk barefoot with their Shoes in their Hands to save them from wearing out, others out of Necessity.
+And I observed many of their Feet to be much swell'd, and ready to gush out with Blood, through extremity of Cold.-LORD, Why is my Lot cast into a fairer Ground?
 Thy free Grace alone has made a Difference!

-Whilst I was in the Cabbin, as they call their little Irish Huts, I talk'd with the Woman in the House, and found she was a Roman-Catholick: And indeed the whole Commonalty almost, are of the Romish Pro-
+Whilst I was in the Cabbin, as they call their little Irish Huts, I talk'd with the Woman in the House, and found she was a Roman-Catholick: And indeed the whole Commonalty almost, are of the Romish Profession, and seem to be so very ignorant, that they may well be termed the Wild Irish.

-E

-fession,

-fession, and seem to be so very ignorant, that they may well be termed the Wild Irish.
 No Wonder, when the Key of Knowledge is taken from them.
 Woe unto their blind Guides.
-I can think of no likelier Means to convert them from their erroneous Principles, than to get the Bible translated into their own native Language, to have it put their Houses, and Charity-Schools in erected for their Children, as Mr. Jones has done in Wales, which would insensibly weaken the Romish Inwhen once they could be convinced that terest: For they were imposed upon, they would no longer suffer themselves to be misled.
+I can think of no likelier Means to convert them from their erroneous Principles, than to get the Bible translated into their own native Language, to have it put in their Houses, and Charity-Schools erected for their Children, as Mr. Jones has done in Wales, which would insensibly weaken the Romish Interest: For when once they could be convinced that they were imposed upon, they would no longer suffer themselves to be misled.
 Oh that some Man, in whom is the Spirit of the Holy GOD, would undertake this!

-212

-213

-LIMERICK.